 MECHA MAIKO Apathy

 Behind the quirky avant pop of MECHA MAIKO is the talented Canadian Hayley Stewart.
 ‘Apathy’ from her new album ‘Let’s!’ can only be described as delightfully nuts, with an inventive mix of a jazz swing Charleston vibe, frantic techno dance beats and vibrant synthpop hooks.
-It showed she was not afraid to blend seeing incongruous influences to get an end result and with a slight sprinkling of Japanese instrumentation to close, the eclectic creative cycle was complete!
+It showed she was not afraid to blend seemingly incongruous influences to get an end result and with a slight sprinkling of Japanese instrumentation to close, the eclectic creative cycle was complete!

 Available on the album ‘Let’s!’ via ORO Records